-As a local business owner, it’s smart to extend discounts to your clients.
-But understandably, you might hesitate to offer discounts if you feel the discounted prices reduce the value of your brand.
+As a local business owner, extending discounts to your clients is a strategic move.
+But understandably, you might hesitate to offer discounts if you feel that discounting your products or services reduces the value of your brand.

 Maybe you’re afraid offering a discount will affect your bottom line and push you to financial strain.
 But what if I told you there’s a workaround?